Mbed-TLS/mbedtls/docs/architecture/psa-keystore-design.md

 #### Dynamic key slot performance characteristics

-Key managmeent and key access have O(1) performance in terms of the total number of keys, except that allocating or freeing a slot may trigger a call to `calloc()` or `free()` on an amount of memory that is proportional to the maximum number of volatile keys ever used by the application.
+Key management and key access have O(1) performance in terms of the total number of keys, with one exception: allocating or freeing a slot may trigger a call to `calloc()` or `free()` on an amount of memory that is at most proportional to the maximum number of volatile keys ever used by the application.

 The memory overhead is at most linear in the number of volatile keys currently used by the application.
 More precisely, the total number of key slots that consume memory is, at most, slightly more than twice the total number of volatile keys.